openstax/napkin-notes/phil/atom-and-cnxml.md

   1. Click **Install** in the left-hand-side
   1. Enter `linter-autocomplete-jing` and click **Install**
 1. Edit `~/.atom/config.cson` and add the following lines to the file
+  - **Note:** You need to change the path to the RNG file in the example below
 1. Restart Atom
 1. Open an unzipped complete-zip.
 (I do `atom ~/Downloads/col1234_complete`)
 1. Verify by opening an `index.cnxml` and typing in `<figure>` somewhere in the file.
 If it is a valid location then it should auto-add `id=""` for you